An Orbifold Framework for Classifying Layer Groups with an Application to Knitted Fabrics: Abstract

 \section{Abstract}

-Entangled structures such as textiles, polymer networks, and architected metamaterials are often doubly periodic.
+Entangled structures such as textiles and architected materials are often doubly periodic.
 Due to this property and their finite transverse thickness, the symmetries of these materials are described by the crystallographic layer groups.
 While orbifold notation provides a compact topological description and classification of the planar wallpaper groups, no analogous framework has been available for the spatial layer groups.
 In this article we develop an orbifold theory in three dimensions and introduce a complete set of Conway-type symbols for all layer groups.
 To illustrate its applicability, we analyze several knitted fabric motifs and show how their layer-group symmetries are naturally expressed in this new orbifold notation.
-This work establishes a foundation for the topological classification of doubly periodic structures beyond the planar setting and supports structure–function analysis in layered materials.
+This work establishes a foundation for the topological classification of doubly periodic structures beyond the planar setting.